 Embodied Polyaesthetics

-The term Embodied Polyaesthetics contains concepts for educational or therapeutic framed experiential arts activities grounded in perception, aesthetic feeling and aesthetic empathy, leading to expressive arts performance from the body sense
+The term embodied polyaesthetics implies concepts for educational or therapeutic framed experiential arts activities grounded in perception, aesthetic feeling and aesthetic empathy, leading to arts performance from the body sense

 Polyaesthetics is the culture of perception.
 Perceiving an object (the world) is a multi-sensory act with all of the senses being involved.
 Multi-sensorial awareness leads to in-depth-perception ("Mehrsinnen Gewahrsein" or "Mehrwahrnehmung") and has direct influence on the quality of moulding, shaping and performing